 You can perform nasal irrigation at home with a spray or squirt bottle, or use a neti pot with saline irrigation.
 This is a solution containing salt (salt water) that can be used to cleanse the nasal passages.
 It’s important to use sterile (distilled or boiled) water to make the saline solution.

 You can also try the Breathe Right strips you’ll find in drugstores.
-They help to manually hold open the nasal passages. show that they are effective, especially at night.
-They are pregnancy-safe and there are no known harmful side effects.
+They help to manually hold open the nasal passages.

 What to avoid

 Avoid nasal decongestants.
 They aren’t pregnancy-safe.